contao/docs/docs/dev/framework/templates/creating-templates.md

 Now, try going back to the original version.
 You'll find, that the "media" bit isn't implemented in the template, but instead uses and renders another component, the `picture` component (yes we've got template reuse everywhere).
-You also see the ["set and merge" pattern](../architecture#html-attributes) being heavily in use.
+You also see the ["set and merge" pattern](#html-attributes) being heavily in use (more on that further down).
 And we've got a lot of blocks.
 All this makes the template look more complex, but extremely adjustable on the other hand.

 {{% notice info %}}
 Don't worry — your templates do not have to feature the same level of adjustability.
 Consider it, when creating an